pawanpaudel93/go-m3u-parser/README.md

         """Select only streams information with a certain extension/s.
         It retrieves the stream information based on extension/s provided.

+        Parameters:
-        extension: Name of the extension like mp4, m3u8 etc. It is slice of extension/s.
+        - extension: Name of the extension like mp4, m3u8 etc. It is slice of extension/s.
         """
 }